-"There is no high fructose corn syrup in the farmers market.
-There are no monoglycerides, no triglycerides.
-None of those additives are present in fresh, seasonal food." - Michael Pollen
+"There is no high fructose corn syrup in the farmers market." - Michael Pollen

 I'm Kerry (She/Her/Hers) and I am a licensed therapist, group facilitator, poet, writer, & speaker.
 This is a place to acknowledge and validate our suffering and trauma, while also learning how to turn toward aliveness and spaciousness.